voi-tech/notebook-navigator/README.md

 **Appearance**

+- **Default list mode:** Select the default list layout.
+Standard shows title, date, description, and preview text.
+Compact shows title only.
+Override appearance per folder.
-- **Show notes from subfolders / descendants:** Include notes from nested subfolders and tag descendants when viewing a folder or tag.
+- **Show notes from subfolders / descendants (not synced):** Include notes from nested subfolders and tag descendants when viewing a folder or tag.
-- **Group notes:** Display headers between notes grouped by date or folder. `Don't group`, `Group by date`, `Group by folder`.
+- **Group notes:** Display headers between notes grouped by date or folder.
+Tag views use date groups when folder grouping is enabled. `Don't group`, `Group by date`, `Group by folder`.
-- **Optimize note height:** Reduce height for pinned notes and notes without preview text.
+- **Variable note height:** Use compact height for pinned notes and notes without preview text.
 - **Compact item height:** Set the height of compact list items on desktop and mobile.
   - **Scale text with compact item height:** Scale compact list text when the item height is reduced.